Chief, Division of Geriatrics and Palliative Medicine - Department of Medicine

-Dr. Kheirbek is board certified in Internal Medicine, Geriatrics and Hospice and Palliative Medicine.
+Board certified in Internal Medicine, Geriatrics and Hospice and Palliative Medicine

 Dr. Kheirbek is a physician educator with over 20 years of experience in quality improvement projects development and implementation in older adults.
 In January 1999 she started her tenure in George Washington University School of Medicine and Health Sciences as an Assistant Professor of Medicine and the Veteran Affairs medical Center as the Medical Director, Geriatrics and Extended Care, with a focus on improving the health and wellbeing of patients living with chronic illness and building the foundation for hospice and palliative care services.
 Dr. Kheirbek 's national work focused on transforming the culture of nursing home care from healthcare institution to a person centered home.

 Dr. Kheirbek has served in several roles within the Department of Veteran Affairs and assumed positions with added responsibilities including Associate Chief of Staff for Quality and Performance, Acting Network 5 Chief Medical Officer and led the VA's national program in Art and Humanities.
 Her most recent focus prior to joining UMSOM was building the program in Narrative Medicine through interprofessional training for more empathetic and holistic healthcare while proposing practical methods to achieve such care.
 She is credited to assembling the world's largesrt cohort of male dominated centenarians available in VA Corporate Data Warehouse.